 COVID-19 has changed everything!
 One of the biggest changes for youth?
 School buildings are closed.
 But school has not been cancelled!
 It has simply moved online.
 So just in case you’ve forgotten how to ‘do school’, this column focuses on the laws about school in Alberta.
-The Education Act … [Read more...]
+The Education Act sets out … [Read more...]

 BENCHPRESS | Rock-Paper-Scissors Debts, Napkin Wills & Injured Skiers

 Rock-Paper-Scissors Debt Cancelled Primeau c.
 Hooper, 2020 QCCA 576 Mr. Hooper lost a set of three games of rock-paper-scissors to Mr. Primeau in January 2011.
 The wager? $517,000 - $258,500 carried over from a previous debt on a quits or doubles bet.
-Mr. Hooper signed a mortgage from Mr. … [Read more...]
+Mr. Hooper signed a mortgage from Mr. Primeau … [Read more...]

 44-5: Volunteers & the Law

-Volume 44-5 May/June 2020 Full PDF of this issue Table of Contents Feature Articles: Volunteers & the Law Special Report: Copyright Departments Columns In the midst of this COVID-19 global pandemic, volunteers are stepping up more than ever to provide countless hours of … [Read more...]
+Volume 44-5 May/June 2020 Full PDF of this issue Table of Contents Feature Articles: Volunteers & the Law Special Report: Copyright Departments Columns In the midst of this COVID-19 global pandemic, volunteers are stepping up more than ever to provide countless hours of manpower … [Read more...]

 COVID-19: Temporary changes to Alberta’s Employment Standards Code